siraisisatoru/hexo-postcss/README.md

 └── ...
 ```

-3. Create `.postcssrc.js` at your Hexo root folder
+3. Create `.postcssrc`.js` in your Hexo root folder

 Example:
 ```